jakobod/dnssec-validation/README.md

 - distinguish between 'not deployed', 'deployed + not validated', and 'deployed + validated', maybe more?
 - Fix caching of validated domains
-    - Add domains only to validated set if complete chain could be validated!
+    - Add domains to validated only set if complete chain could be validated!
-- validate chain downwards
+- Validate chain downwards
 - Find domain list containing also subdomains -> longer chains.

 ##### For the presentation